clartaq/cwiki/resources/private/md/Technical_Notes.md

 * [[The Motivation for Writing CWiki]] talks about why the program was written in the first place.
 * [[Limits]] discusses some of the limitations of the program.
 * [[Tag Design]] reviews some of the thinking going into the design of the system of tags.
+* [[Design of Import/Export]] describes the thought process that went into creating the file import and export features.

 ## Software Dependencies ##